apache/template-site/content/projects/cookbook.md

-title: Cookbook @ Apache Petri
+title: Cookbook
 <!-- Licensed under ALv2 -->
 ## Petri Cookbook

 [TOC]

-During its time in Petri a culture may go through a number of transitions.
-We track these on a web page.
+This describes a project community cookbook.

 ### About